mattlean/lean-js-app-starter/README.md

 ## Getting Started

 **Starter projects** are development environments that essentially act as the foundation for you to starting building off of.
-Each one is designed for different environments like the browser or Node.js, and each can also utilize different technologies such as JavaScript, TypeScript, React, or Express, etc.
+Each one is designed for different targets like the browser or Node.js, and each can also utilize different technologies such as JavaScript, TypeScript, React, or Express, etc.

 Select a starter project below that fits your needs to learn about what each one offers: